scalper42/Hackclub-Keyboard/Journal.md

 Solder a single pin first to hold it in place.
 Once it is aligned correctly, solder the remaining pins.

-(You can add a picture here of the PCB with components installed.)

 Step 2: Installing Stabilizers and Switches

 Install the stabilizers for the larger keys like spacebar, enter and backspace.